omarragabhamdi-crypto/End_To-End-Data-Warehouse-Project/README.md

 📌 Project Title :

-( **End-to-End Data Warehouse & Analytics Pipeline** )
+( **End_To End Data Warehouse Project** )
 ______________________________________________________________________________
 📖 Project Description

-Welcome to the **The Data Warehouse Project** This project demonstrates a complete End-to-End Data Engineering pipeline, starting from raw data ingestion to building a fully structured Data Warehouse and generating actionable business insights.
+Welcome to the The Data Warehouse Project :

+This project demonstrates a complete End-to-End Data Engineering pipeline, starting from raw data ingestion to building a fully structured Data Warehouse and generating actionable business insights, Designed as a portfolio project, it highlights industry best practices in data engineering and analytics.

 ______________________________________________________________________________
 🏗️ Data Architecture
-The data architecture for this project follows Medallion Architecture Bronze, Silver, and Gold layers: Data Architecture
+The data architecture for this project follows Medallion Architecture Bronze, Silver, and Gold layers:
 <img width="1938" height="1449" alt="Screenshot 2026-04-30 233912" src="https://github.com/user-attachments/assets/75e1c8b5-4faf-4e05-9e2b-acc5cd9a871d" />

 1-Bronze Layer: Stores raw data as-is from the source systems.